 Travelling abroad, we’re bound to bump into our kababayans.
-Filipinos are everywhere, and it’s often a pleasant or funny experience when we cross paths with each other.
-There are certain words or reactions we receive or give off ourselves, that’s so typical Pinoy.
+Filipinos are everywhere, and it’s often a pleasant and funny experience when we cross paths with each other.
+There are certain words or reactions we receive or give off ourselves, that are so typically Pinoy.
 And to enlighten you on what these very Pinoy responses are, here are some of them.

 Whether you’ve encountered a fellow Pinoy tourist, OFW, or Filipino immigrant, if they’ve got the feeling that who they see is a Filipino too, they’ll approach you and make sure.
 Once they’re sure, there’s a guaranteed small talk right after.

 This is the opposite reaction of the item above.
 It’s when the Filipinos you encounter already assume you’re also Filipino because they’ve either heard you speak Filipino or you caught their attention while you were doing something very Filipino.
 Sometimes, they only need to get a good look at you to know where you’re from.
 If other nationalities can guess that you’re Filipino based from your appearance, more so can your fellow Pinoy!

 Manila?
 Cebu?
 Bicol?
 Davao?
 Your fellow Pinoy will want to know your origin because that will help both of you make the conversation more interesting.
 Not to mention, if you come from the same province or region, you can speak in your shared vernacular language.

 4. Bakit kayo naparito?
 May kamag-anak ba kayo?

 Filipino immigrants you meet in your destination may sometimes ask you questions like this for the obvious reason that they may also know who your relative is (if ever you have one living in the respective country).
 If you don’t have a relative staying in that particular country, sometimes it just helps for Filipino immigrants to talk to Filipino tourists because any Pinoy or Pinoy thing they can find is always a small piece of home.